10 Movies to Watch This Easter

 Ryan DuncanCrosswalk.com blogspot for ChristianMovieReviews.com and Ryan Duncan, Crosswalk.com Entertainment and Culture editor

+Let's take some time during the Easter season to watch a movie that will inspire us to reflect on why we celebrate this holiday.
 As we approach Easter, we are once again confronted by the wonder of Christ’s resurrection.
 The knowledge that an all-powerful Savior came to earth as a man, then gave himself to be crucified, is staggering to consider.
 The Easter celebration is a time when we look to the promises of the gospel, recounting its message of hope, joy, mercy, and profound love.
 So when the Sunday services are over, and the family is relaxing after a good meal, consider revisiting these lessons in the form of a movie.

-While not the most expansive of holidays, Easter still has several terrific films to its name.
+While not the most expansive of holidays, Easter still has several terrific movies and films to its name.
 Are you looking to witness the last trails of Jesus?
 Perhaps you’d prefer something lighter for the children?
 Either way, here are the top 10 movies for Christians to watch this Easter.

 The Passion of the Christ